 Foods High in Detoxification Enzymes and Low in Vitamin A

 Certain produce items not only help to improve our gut microbiome diversity, they also help to usher Vitamin A from our livers.
-While this diet may seem like a lot of beef and not enough lettuce, add in the following produce items to expedite your detox process and for variety: daikon radishes, peeled white-fleshed apples, peeled lemons and limes, small amounts of plain kombucha (or flavored with VAD-safe foods), green cabbage, rosemary, green tea, black tea, coffee, Ceylon cinnamon, walnuts, pecans, berries, grapes and pomegranate.
-Update: Dr. Smith has now pulled many of these items from the okay food lists.
-He no longer recommends cabbage or cinnamon, and I’ve removed many of the other foods that used to be on the above list.
+While this diet may seem like a lot of beef and not enough produce, you can add in the following produce items to expedite your detox process and for variety: peeled white-fleshed apples, peeled lemons and limes, small amounts of plain kombucha (or flavored with VAD-safe foods), rosemary, green tea, black tea, coffee (but limit caffeine), walnuts, pecans, berries, grapes and pomegranate.

 And it’s hard to say enough good things about ginger!
 Add it to smoothies, stir fries, swallow it minced/grated on a spoon, stir it into water.
 I enjoy this tincture.
 (The alcohol base may also assist Vitamin A detoxification.)